-The Indus valley Civilization was an ancient civilization located in what today is Pakistan and northwest India, on the fertile flood plain of the Indus river and its vicinity.
+The Indus Valley Civilization was an ancient civilization located in what is Pakistan and northwest India today, on the fertile flood plain of the Indus River and its vicinity.
 Evidence of religious practices in this area date back approximately to 5500 BCE.
-Farming settlements began around 4000 BCE and about 3000 BCE there appeared the first signs of urbanization.
-By 2600 BCE, dozens of towns and cities had been established and between 2500 and 2000 BCE the Indus valley civilization was at its peak.
+Farming settlements began around 4000 BCE and around 3000 BCE there appeared the first signs of urbanization.
+By 2600 BCE, dozens of towns and cities had been established, and between 2500 and 2000 BCE the Indus Valley Civilization was at its peak.

 Another point of debate is the nature of the relationship between these cities.
 Whether they were independent city-states or part of a larger kingdom is not entirely clear.
 Because the writing of the Indus people remains undeciphered and neither sculptures of rulers nor depictions of battles and military campaigns have been found, evidence pointing in either direction is not conclusive.

-By 1800 BCE, the Indus valley civilization saw the beginning of their decline: writing started to disappear, standardized weights and measures used for trade and taxation purposes fell out of use, the connection with the Near East were interrupted and some cities were gradually abandoned.
-The reasons for this decline are not entirely clear but it is believed that the drying up of the Saraswati river, a process which had began around 1900 BCE, was the main cause.
-The consequences of such an event would have been catastrophic on agricultural activity, making the economy no longer sustainable and breaking the civic order of the cities.
+By 1800 BCE, the Indus Valley Civilization saw the beginning of their decline: Writing started to disappear, standardized weights and measures used for trade and taxation purposes fell out of use, the connection with the Near East was interrupted, and some cities were gradually abandoned.
+The reasons for this decline are not entirely clear, but it is believed that the drying up of the Saraswati River, a process which had begun around 1900 BCE, was the main cause.
+Other experts speak of a great flood in the area.
+Either event would have had catastrophic effects on agricultural activity, making the economy no longer sustainable and breaking the civic order of the cities.

-Thus, the Indus civilization came to an end.
+Thus, the Indus Valley Civilization came to an end.
 Over the course of several centuries, the Aryans gradually settled down and took up agriculture.
-The language brought by the Aryans gained supremacy over the local languages: the origin of the most widely spoken languages today in India, Pakistan and Bangladesh, goes back to the Aryans, who introduced the Indo-European languages into the Indian subcontinent.
-Some other features of modern Indian society, such as religious practices and caste division can also be traced back to the times of the Aryan invasions.
-It is believed that the population conquered by the Aryans was absorbed by the Shudras caste (the labourers and servants caste in India), which many scholars believe is derived from the native Indus valley people.
-Evidence supporting this claim is the continuity of pre-Aryan traditions and practices by the Shudras and also the possibility that some major gods of the Hindu pantheon actually originated during the time of the Indus valley civilization and were kept "alive" by the original inhabitants along the centuries.
+The language brought by the Aryans gained supremacy over the local languages: the origin of the most widely spoken languages today in south Asia goes back to the Aryans, who introduced the Indo-European languages into the Indian subcontinent.
+Other features of modern Indian society, such as religious practices and caste division, can also be traced back to the times of the Aryan migrations.
+Many pre-Aryan customs still survive in India today.
+Evidence supporting this claim includes: the continuity of pre-Aryan traditions; practices by many sectors of Indian society; and also the possibility that some major gods of the Hindu pantheon actually originated during the time of the Indus Valley Civilization and were kept "alive" by the original inhabitants through the centuries.